CDM vs CFPM: What’s the Difference?

 What is a Certified Food Protection Manager (CFPM)?

-The Certified Food Protection Manager (CFPM) certification is granted to those who pass an exam from a program that is accredited by the ANSI-National Accreditation Board (ANAB) Conference for Food Protection (CFP).
+The Certified Food Protection Manager (CFPM) credential is earned by passing an exam administered by a program accredited by the ANSI National Accreditation Board (ANAB) under the Conference for Food Protection (CFP) standards.

-These exams focus heavily on food safety topics, including:
+These exams focus exclusively on food safety and regulatory compliance, including:

 - preventing cross-contamination and cross-contact